trustyuri/trustyuri-swipl/README.md

 License
 -------

-trustyuri-python is free software under the MIT License.
+trustyuri-swipl is free software under the MIT License.
 See LICENSE.txt.